python-streamz/streamz/docs/source/core.rst

    zip_latest

 You can branch multiple streams off of a single stream.
 Elements that go into the input will pass through to both output streams.
+Note: ``graphviz`` and ``networkx`` need to be installed to visualize the stream graph.

 .. code-block:: python